skaldragon/JackKnife/README.md

 * Added Tools Repository with scripts to help and guide operations
 * Encrypter and Decrypter files added to tool set
 * Send-File was added thanks to adbertram @https://github.com/adbertram/Random-PowerShell-Work
+# JackKnife Version 3.1.0
+* New Get-Stream File updated and renewed for ADS streams
+* New Persist-Action added for persistent information grabbing on the fly!